Gentle Seasonal Living: Aligning with Nature’s Rhythms

 - Eat seasonal foods rich in antioxidants and fatty acids.

 Summer is the perfect opportunity to lean into joyful living.
-There are plenty of ways to find magic in the simple things—sunsets, warm drinks by a fire pit, or spontaneous laughter.
+There are plenty of ways to find magic in the simple things like sunsets, warm drinks by a fire pit, or spontaneous laughter.

 Seasonal foods to enjoy